Ahmed-Samir11/QuYAML/README.md

 As we increasingly use Large Language Models (LLMs) to assist in quantum development, the verbosity of standard formats like JSON becomes a bottleneck.
 QuYAML solves this by being:

-- **Token-Efficient**: Drastically reduces the number of tokens needed to describe a circuit, saving API costs and fitting more complex problems into an LLM's context window (~1.4% better than JSON, comparable to YAML)
+- **Token-Efficient**: Achieves **61% fewer tokens** compared to standard Qiskit JSON, saving significant API costs and fitting more complex problems into an LLM's context window
 - **Human-Readable**: Clean, minimal syntax makes it easy for researchers to write, read, and share circuit designs
 - **Structured & Extensible**: Built on YAML, it's easy to extend with new features like metadata and parameters
 - **Production-Ready**: Comprehensive test suite with metamorphic testing ensures mathematical correctness